Challenges and opportunities for the accounting profession

 Training is now perceived as an event where CPAs carve out some time in their schedule to “catch up.”
 But the talent market is rapidly changing, and the skills in demand today may be out of date tomorrow.
 In this new environment, it is critical to review how you learn.

-The CPA Canada Foresight initiative has qualified as crucial the ability to continually learn, unlearn and relearn.
+CPA Canada’s Foresight initiative has qualified as crucial the ability to continually learn, unlearn and relearn.

 Although some tasks will be automated, the market will more than ever need professionals to guide decision-making by prioritizing, validating, interpreting and assessing the relevance of results.
 In short, professionals will be needed throughout the process, both upstream and downstream of technology, to incorporate innovation into operations, train employees, manage different technologies, analyze data and make the best possible decisions.